isupreetk/Hackathon-client/README.md

 # PokeMania

-An application to play a trivia game for guessing the names of PokeMon characters.
-The front-end for this application is built with React, JavaScript, SCSS as part of a 6 hour hackathon.

-The back-end for this application is built with Express and NodeJS.
+A trivia game application for guessing the names of Pokémon characters, developed during a 6-hour hackathon.
+The front-end of this application is created using React, JavaScript, and SCSS, while the back-end is built with Express and NodeJS.

 # Deployment

 This application has been deployed using Netlify.
-Here is the link for it: [https://supreet-kaur-pokemania.netlify.app/] (https://supreet-kaur-pokemania.netlify.app/)
+Here is the link for it: [https://supreet-kaur-pokemania.netlify.app/]

 # Screenshots